cybertomp-framework/cybertomp-framework.github.io/governance.md

 ## **Positioning Statement**

-CyberTOMP® is an open framework **primarily designed to serve public sector entities**, addressing their unique requirements for transparency, accountability, and compliance.
-While its principles and practices are optimized for governmental and public service organizations, the framework remains adaptable and can be applied in private sector contexts where similar governance challenges exist.
+CyberTOMP® is an open framework **primarily designed to serve public sector entities**, addressing their unique challenges such as a high dependency on third-party service providers, limited agility in adopting changes, and the complexity of managing large supply chains.
+While its principles and practices are optimized for governmental and public service organizations, the framework remains adaptable and can also be applied in private sector contexts where similar governance challenges exist.

 ***